-“By educating the public about the dangers of lead paint and increasing awareness of lead paint rules, we can help reduce lead poisoning in children,” said EPA’s Mid-Atlantic Regional Administrator Cosmo Servidio.
-“This initiative is a focused effort with our local counterparts to reduce lead exposure in Philadelphia, where there is a large amount of older housing stock with lead paint that has not been removed.”
+Most noteworthy, EPA’s Mid-Atlantic Regional Administrator Cosmo Servidio commented.
+He said this initiative “is a focused effort with our local counterparts to cut lead exposure in Philadelphia.
+This is where there is a large amount of older housing stock with lead paint that has not been removed.”

 The most common source of lead exposure is through deteriorating lead-based paint in residences and commercial buildings built before 1978.
-EPA, along with partners from other federal agencies, the city of Philadelphia, and independent non-profit organizations are targeting communities where pre-1978 housing stock is prevalent.
+EPA, along with partners from other federal agencies, The City of Philadelphia, and independent non-profit organizations are targeting communities where pre-1978 housing stock is prevalent.

 Outreach efforts include in-person meetings, distributing technical assistance information, visits to paint/hardware stores, awareness training for city inspectors and providing information to contractors/renovators and property management firms.
 Information is also provided to daycare centers, childcare and healthcare focused organizations.

-EPA enforces and raises awareness of several rules.
+More importantly, EPA enforces and raises awareness of several rules.
 The Renovation, Repair and Painting Rule (RRP) applies when a renovation or repair disturbs six square feet of interior (about the size of a standard poster) or 20 square feet (about the size of a standard door) of exterior painted surfaces.

-The Lead-based Paint Disclosure Rule requires owners of residential rental properties and sellers of residential property built before 1978 to disclose known information on lead-based paint and lead-based paint hazards before a lease or sale becomes enforceable.
+The Lead-based Paint Disclosure Rule requires owners of residential rental properties and sellers of residential property built before 1978 to show known information on lead-based paint and lead-based paint hazards before a lease or sale becomes enforceable.
 Sales contracts and leases must include a disclosure form about lead-based paint.
 Buyers have up to 10 days to check for lead hazards.
-Further, landlords and sellers must also provide the EPA publication “Protect Your Family from Lead in Your Home.”
+Further, landlords and sellers must also give the EPA publication “Protect Your Family from Lead in Your Home.”